-Daring to utter the phrase "high-street wedding dresses" will no longer be met with indignation; with a rise in the market for well-priced bridal gowns, there's zero shame attached to spending less on your gown.
+Daring to utter the phrase "high-street wedding dresses" will no longer be met with indignation.
+With a rise in the market for well-priced bridal gowns and jumpsuits, there's zero shame attached to spending less on your gown.
 Affordable can now be incredibly chic.

 For bohemian brides everywhere, Reformation stepped in to offer the kind of sweeping dresses you can wear to a party the following month, year and beyond for under £400.
-Better yet, Whistles launched its debut high-street wedding dress collection earlier last year (you can see what happened when Who What Wear's editorial director tried them all on) as well as new styles that are set to launch this month.
-And French Connection has just revealed its inaugural collection, with plenty of gowns at the £250 mark.
+Better yet, Whistles launched its debut high-street wedding dress collection earlier last year (Who What Wear's editorial director tried the whole collection on) as well as new styles that are set to launch this month.

 From L-R: Whistles Clementine (£499); Scarlett (£649); Isla (£599)

-If you still need more persuading to head to the high street for your wedding dress, just ask yourself this: Would you rather drop a couple grand on a wear-it-once number or that designer handbag you've been lusting after for four seasons?
+If you still need more persuading to head to the high street for your wedding look, just ask yourself this: Would you rather drop a couple grand on a "wear it once" number or that designer handbag you've been lusting after for four seasons?
 Plus, wouldn't you rather spoil your guests at your wedding than rip up £10,000 worth of tulle?

-Click through our gallery for our picks of the most affordable high-street wedding dresses on the market.
+Click through our gallery for our picks of the most affordable high-street wedding dresses (and a few alternative options) on the market.

 Finally, a wedding dress that looks cool with black shoes.